benmiller314/cdm2022spring/schedule.md

 For next time:
 * Set yourself some deadlines: what are you trying to finish by the last class (in two days!)?
 Will you continue beyond that for Sunday, knowing the final portfolio is due soon?
 * **Push** a full-as-possible draft of consolidation project
+* **Choose** something from the course that you want to remember beyond this semester: a thing you or someone else made, or said, that struck a chord with you.
+We'll share these in the last class.